MeepTech/obsidian-metadata-scry-plugin/README.md

   - [MetaEdit](https://github.com/chhoumann/MetaEdit)  (**For:** *Basic Api for Updating Frontmatter*)

 ### Plugin Installation
-After the above dependencies have been installed, you can install this plugin via the Obsidian Community Plugins menu, or manually.
+After the above dependencies have been installed, you can install this plugin via the Obsidian Community Plugins menu, or manually:

-#### Manual Installation
+#### Manual Plugin Installation
 To manually install this plugin, copy the `manifest.json` and `main.js` from the release you want and add them to a new plugin folder named `metadata-api` within your `.obsidian` folder of your Vault.

 ## Api